stefan-caraiman/katacoda-scenarios/linux-administration/step02.md

 For example in order to check if **nginx** is running and other details about it, we can just run: `ps auxw | grep nginx`{{execute}}

-In the first column of the output, we can see the user that started that process/command, in our case for **nginx**, its user **root**.
+In the first column of the output, we can see the user that started that process/command, in our case for the **nginx** program, the user is **root**.

 The second column contains the PID number, that is an unique **P**rocess **ID**.